CenterForDigitalHumanities/rerum_server/API.md

 - **Response: `[{JSON}]`**—an array of the resolved objects of all parent history objects

 As objects in RERUM are altered, the previous state is retained in a history tree.
-Requests return ancestors of this object on it's branch.
+Requests return ancestors of this object on its branch.
 The objects in the array are listed in inorder traversal but ignoring other branches.